PoisotLab/ms_metaweb_transfer/manuscript.md

 # Introduction

-There are two core challenges we are faced with in our understanding of ecological networks across space, particularly at macro-ecologically relevant scales [*e.g.* @Trojelsgaard2016EcoNet].
+There are two core challenges we are faced with in furthering our understanding of ecological networks across space, particularly at macro-ecologically relevant scales [*e.g.* @Trojelsgaard2016EcoNet].
 First, networks within a location are difficult to sample properly [@Jordano2016ChaEcoa; @Jordano2016SamNeta], resulting in a widespread "Eltonian shortfall" [@Hortal2015SevSho].
 This first